-Status: Passed the Senate despite some bipartisan opposition and is pending in the Assembly.
+Status: Passed the Senate despite some bipartisan opposition, and has passed the Assembly Judiciary and Labor Committees on party-line votes and is pending in the Assembly Appropriations Committee.

-Prohibition Against Caste Discrimination (SB 403)
+Expanding the Prohibition Against Ancestry Discrimination (SB 403)

-Citing concerns about widespread "caste discrimination" in certain parts of the world that the author believes has spread to work, school, and places of worship in California, this bill would amend numerous California civil rights statutes (including the FEHA and the Unruh Act) to preclude discrimination based on "caste."
-For FEHA purposes, Government Code section 12926 would define caste as "an individual's perceived position in a system of social stratification on the basis of inherited status."
-This would be further defined to include factors such as "inability or restricted ability to alter inherited status; socially enforced restrictions on marriage, private and public segregation and discrimination; and social exclusion on the basis of perceived status."
+This bill would amend numerous California civil rights statutes (including the FEHA and the Unruh Act) to further define and expand the current prohibitions against discrimination based on "ancestry."
+Specifically, it would add a new definition for "ancestry," to include "lineal descent, heritage, caste or any inherited social status."
+In turn, "caste" would be defined as "an individual's perceived position in a system of social stratification on the basis of inherited status," and would also include factors such as "inability or restricted ability to alter inherited status; socially enforced restrictions on marriage, private and public segregation and discrimination; and social exclusion on the basis of perceived status."